How to Apply

 Mentors

-Each summer associate is assigned two or three Responsible Attorneys, a team of partners and associates who will contact you a month or two before you start to welcome you and answer any questions you may have before you arrive.
+Each summer associate is assigned two Mentors, a team of partners and associates who keep in touch with them throughout the program to maximize the opportunities available to them for meaningful legal work and watching attorneys in action.
+They will contact you a month or two before you start to welcome you and answer any questions you may have before you arrive.
 They will also take you to lunch on your first day, keep in touch with you throughout the program to help integrate you into the firm, and take you out for your farewell dinner at the conclusion of the program.

 Work